 NOTE: A revised version of this policy is currently under development.
 Any questions relating to processes within this policy can be referred to the Complaints Resolution Unit.

-(1) This policy explains how the University of Western Sydney deals with all types of complaints from staff, students and the public.
+(1) This policy explains how Western Sydney University deals with all types of complaints from staff, students and the public.
 It covers complaints about unfair and/or disrespectful actions or decisions, as well as complaints about bullying, discrimination, harassment, sexual harassment, vilification and victimisation.

 (2) Where they exist, all University policies and/or procedures relevant to the circumstances surrounding a complaint (including appeals procedures) must be pursued to conclusion before submitting a complaint under this policy.